microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

     ![Select Team Explorer Everywhere](images/SelectTee.cropped.png "Select Team Explorer Everywhere")

-    >**Note:** If you don't see this option, use the pull-down menu for "Work with:" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above.
+    > **Note**:If you don't see this option, use the pull-down menu for "Work with:" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above.

 1. Choose **Next** to follow the wizard to complete the installation.

 1. You might be prompted to trust the Eclipse Foundation certificate.
-Select ther certificate and click **Accept Selected**
+Select ther certificate and click **Accept Selected**.
     ![Trust Eclipse Certificate](images/addeclipsecert.png)

 1. Eclipse will need to restart.
 When Eclipse restarts,choose **Windows > Show View** and select **Other...**

 1. Search for **Team Explorer**, select the **Team Explorer** View, and select **OK**.